0x4mn3sia-n0d3x008/retro-vault/README.md

 > Store secrets like it’s 1999 — offline, encrypted, and aesthetic AF.

 **retro-vault** is a retro-themed local password manager built with React Native.
-Inspired by the 90s hacking era, it lets you safely store your passwords with no cloud, no trace — just pure local storage and old-school vibes 🔐
+Inspired by the 90s era, it lets you safely store your passwords with no cloud, no trace — just pure local storage and old-school vibes 🔐

 ---